Jasonjys/BookStoreManagement/README.md

 - When the user wants to buy a product, he/she can search the product by their brand and if the user wants to buy a book, he/she can search books by title.

-- User can check their member function from the main menu.
+- User can check their membership status from the main menu.

 Source files:
 - main.cc